ahme-dev/oswald/README.md

   <img src="img/colours.png" width="450">

+- Multiple users with different roles and permissions.
+Authenticated and secured.

 - [TODO] View your sales data in elegant charts and diagrams.
-- [TODO] Multiple users and roles with auth between them.
 - [TODO] Attribute transactions to users.
 - [TODO] Handle multiple currencies
 - [TODO] Add customer creation and setting for transactions.